grailbio/bazel-compilation-database/README.md

 bazel-compdb # This will generate compile_commands.json in your workspace root.

+# To pass additional flags to bazel, pass the flags as arguments after --
+bazel-compdb -- [additional flags for bazel]

 # You can tweak some behavior with flags:
 # 1. To use the source dir instead of bazel-execroot for directory in which clang commands are run.
 bazel-compdb -s
+bazel-compdb -s -- [additional flags for bazel]
 ```

 ### Selected targets